7rebux/AuraClassic/README.md

 --- | ---
-`aura.start`| Allows the permission holder to utilize the start command `aura.kick` | Allows the permission holder to kick a player out of the lobby phase and join himself `aura.setspawn` | Allows the permission holder to utilize the setspawn command
+`aura.start`| Allows the permission holder to utilize the start command `aura.kick` | Allows the permission holder to kick a player out of the lobby phase and join himself

 ### Commands
 Usage | Description
 --- | ---
 `/start`| Skips the pre game countdown
-`/setspawn` | Sets the spawn location for all players in the lobby `/stats (<name>)` | Shows the players statistics
+`/stats (<name>)` | Shows the players statistics

 ### Config